-If you're trying to lose weight or put on muscle mass to meet the demands of your sport, assess changes post-training or injury or just improve your health, our anthropometric assessments can help you set realistic goals and monitor your progress.
-This assessment allows us to evaluate health status and health risk and helps our dietitian design a nutrition plan to optimize your performance.
+If you're trying to lose weight or put on muscle mass to meet the demands of your sport, assess changes post-training or injury, or just improve your health, our anthropometric assessments can help you set realistic goals and monitor your progress.
+This assessment also allows us to evaluate health status and health risk.
+Pair with a dietitian assessment to help build a customized nutrition plan for performance optimization.

 Basic Assessment: uses height, weight, girths and skinfolds to provide an anthropometic evaluation of health risk.
 The basic assessment can be used as a monitoring tool for the effectiveness of a training program or when specific body composition goals are in place.

 Advanced Assessment: includes all basic measurements plus segment length measures to calculate estimated muscle mass and limb segmental volume.
 It provides an additional level of body composition analysis for the more detail oriented athlete.
 Price: $100

 Spirometry (the measurement of breath) is the most common of the pulmonary function tests.
 Spirometry measures lung function, specifically the amount (volume) and or speed (flow) of air that can be inhaled and exhaled.
 Spirometry is an important tool used for assessing conditions such as asthma, exercise-induced asthma, pulmonary fibrosis, cystic fibrosis, and chronic obstructive pulmonary disease (COPD).